 Getting the unique reference for non-taxable cases

-Downloading proof for new business relationships
+Downloading proof for business relationships

 Authorising an agent